Day 1:

 Day 7:

 I have progressed from pons to dinosaur fetuses.
 At least that’s what they look like to me.
 I’ve spent the day either staring at them or drifting off into unnecessary naps that last too long.
-I have exhausted the playlist of songs on my phone and am now listening to this on repeat.
+I have exhausted the playlist of songs on my phone and am now listening to

 People just ain’t no good.